tsuyoshicho/night-and-day/README.md

 ```
 let g:nd_themes = [
-  \ ["sunrise+0:00", "default", "light" ],
+  \ ['sunrise+0', 'default', 'light' ],
-  \ ["sunset+0:00",  "default", "light" ],
+  \ ['sunset+0',  'default', 'light' ],
   \ ]
 let g:nd_latitude = 'LL'
 let g:nd_timeshift = '0'
 ```

 ...where `LL` is the value closest to your current latitude.
 Then, from the vim command line, run `:call NdSchedule()`.
-This will print your theme schedule, allowing you to view the precise times being used for sunrise and sunset.
+This will print your theme schedule, including the precise times being used for sun-relative timings.

 Next, get today's exact sunrise/sunset times via an online search.
 (With something like "[YOUR LOCATION] sunrise sunset", Google will likely give you the information in one of those answer boxes.)
 Finally, set `nd_timeshift` to the appropriate value to achieve accurate sunrise/sunset times.
 Relaunch vim and run `:call NdSchedule()` again to confirm the offset.

+Note that it shouldn't be necessary for `g:nd_timeshift` to exceed a few hours in magnitude.
+Set it too high and the plugin will malfunction.

 > If your region features daylight saving time (DST) for part of the year, you can take care of the adjustment automatically by wrapping `g:nd_timeshift` in an "if statement".
 For instance, to activate DST for March through September:
 >
 > ```
 > if strftime("%m") > 2 && strftime("%m") < 10
->   let g:nd_timeshift = '60'
+>   let g:nd_timeshift = '67'
 > else
->   let g:nd_timeshift = '0'
+>   let g:nd_timeshift = '7'
 > endif
 > ```